patelharsh21/200-days/README.md

 -Solved 3 questions on leetcode
 ## Day 48
 -build an object detection using yolo
--Started llm bases restourant name and menu predictor web app.
+-llm bases restourant name and menu predictor web app.
+## Day 49
+-Worked on minor project report and ppt
+-Worked on  llm based Chat With Web app